gcanti/fp-ts/docs/modules/Record.ts.md

 ## size

-Calculate the number of key/value pairs in a record
+Calculate the number of key/value pairs in a `Record`.

 **Signature**